aroemers/mount-lite/README.md

 It does this by calculating a dependency graph of all the states, and starts (or stops) them as eagerly as possible using a - user specified - number of threads.

-States in the same namespace always depend on each other (as far as this library can tell), so the parallelism is to be gained on a namespace level.
+States default to depend on other states in the same namespace defined above them, so the parallelism is normally to be gained on a namespace level.
 The following example shows how parallelism works: